 The first step to writing a paper is to understand what the assignment requires.
 This information can usually be found in the assignment prompt, but you may also find it in your course's syllabus.
-If you are uncertain or confused about some aspect of the assignment, contact your instructor.
+If you are uncertain or confused about some aspect of the assignment, you should contact your instructor.

 Using your assignment prompt, syllabus, and any other resources you need, answer the following questions: